Dyvinia/BFPlusDocs/docs/Setup/Installation.md

 3. Select STAR WARS Battlefront II.

-4. In Frosty Mod Manager, click `Add Mod(s)` in the upper left corner and select the downloaded Battlefront Plus `.zip` file.
-You do not need to unzip/open downloaded mods.
+4. In Frosty Mod Manager, click `Add Mod(s)` in the upper left corner and select the downloaded Battlefront Plus `.zip` file.[^1]

 5. **Battlefront Plus** now appears in the left-hand column of Frosty.
 Add them to your load order in the right-hand column by clicking `Apply Mod(s)`.

 6. Setup your modlist with other mods if you choose, and then click `Launch` to generate the final ModData.
 This process takes a few minutes and can be very CPU intensive for your device.

-    a. *Remember the name of the Pack that you have selected
+    a. *Remember the name of the Pack that you have selected*[^2].
-    (shown to the left of the* `Launch` *button*).

 #### Setting up KyberBrowser & the Invisibility Fix

 1. Open the `KyberBrowser` application.

-2. Click on the settings wheel in the lower right corner.
+2. Click on the settings wheel[^3] in the lower right corner.

-3. In the dropdown in the lower right corner, select the pack you generated earlier, press "Install InitfsFix", and click on `OK`.
+3. In the dropdown in the lower right corner, select the pack you generated earlier, press `Install InitfsFix`, and click on `OK`.

     a.
 If you own a Battlefront copy from EpicGames, also select "Datapath Fix" as the Launch Fix.